8 Types of LMS: Complete Guide to Major LMS Types

 Benefits:

-Benefits of Open Source LMS
+Benefits of an Open Source LMS

 Limitations:

-Limitations of Open Source LMS
+Limitations of an Open Source LMS

 Examples: